onkelbeh/HomeAssistantRepository/README.md

 Please let me know if anything is wrong or dependencies are missing, since I use only some of the components myself.

-From time to time a fresh compile test on empty boxes (one with Python 3.8 and one with Python 3.7) is run to catch general faults, last good (full) compile test was September 2020 with `v0.115.0`.
-It was not possible to fix everything, work is in progress, some [open problems](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues) remain.
+From time to time a fresh compile test on empty boxes (one with Python 3.9 and one with Python 3.10) is run to catch general faults.
+Every new Ebuild has to pass all its tests, modules without tests are comitted after they compile without errors.

 ## Authors welcome
 If you are an author of an integration / component or other stuff related to Home Assistant and I have your stuff not added already, please file a pull request, or just drop me a note.
 For adding a component, I need a release file in tar.gz or zip format.
 Tagged releases on GitHub are OK, but a